 Most Important Things:

 I want to be baptized – reach out to the pastor.
-We can talk about baptism and dedicating your life as a disciple of Jesus.
+We can talk about baptism and living your life as a disciple of Jesus.
 Keep in mind, if you’ve been baptized in another church, we trust that it took.
 You do not need to be re-baptized.
-But, if you feel the need to rededicate your life to Christ, we can talk about that too.
+But, if you feel the need to rededicate your life to Christ, we can explore that together too.

 I want my kids to get plugged in – Amen!
 We have a couple of options depending on your child’s age.
 First, the nursery.
 We have experienced childcare professionals so you can worship with us while they’re cared for properly.
 Next, there’s children’s church.
 Finally, for our middle and high school-aged youth, check out our youth group.
 The easiest way for young people to get involved is to show up at 9 am on Sundays and check out our various Sunday schools.